tarwn/lessthandot-hugo/blogs/content/posts/2011-02-23-product-selection-evaluation.md

   </ul>
 </div>

-Having identified the root needs the product will fulfill, engaging people while selecting criteria, and generating a scorecard to evaluate each contender against, we&#8217;re ready to get started, right?
+Having identified the root needs the product will fulfill, engaging people while selecting criteria, and generating a scorecard to evaluate each contender against, we're ready to get started, right?

 Well, almost.